 On this page, you'll find out:

 If you think of a 5 star hotel in Rome, do you think: chocolates on the pillow, bellhops to take my luggage, a lovely spacious lobby, super-helpful concierge staff, and well-appointed rooms?

-This is to give you an idea of how different the Rome Italy hotels star ratings are from other places in the world.
+This gives you an idea of how different the Rome hotel star ratings are from other places in the world.

-Hotels in Italy are rated with a number of stars from 1 to 5, which essentially correspond to some minimum requirements of the structure, furnishings, qualification of personnel and the quality of services offered.
+Hotels in Italy are rated with a number of stars from 1 to 5, which essentially correspond to some minimum requirements for the structure itself, the type (but not quality) of the furnishings, the qualifications of the staff, and the quality of services offered.